 Prague's trams are particularly efficient and serve all areas of the city.
 A single ticket costs CZK 32 and remains valid for 90 minutes from first use on the Metro, trams or buses.

-Prague's buses complement the other modes of transport effectively, serving areas not well served by either the Metro or the trams.
+Prague's buses are a complement for areas not well served by either the Metro or the trams.
 For the most part, the bus network is limited to central Prague.
-A single ticket costs CZK 32 and remains valid for 90 minutes from first use on the Metro, trams or buses.
+A single ticket costs CZK 32.

 Taking a taxi in Prague is a rather costly option.
 The initial charge is CZK 40, then CZK 28 per kilometre.